John A. Love

-John Arthur Love (November 29, 1916 – January 21, 2002) was an American attorney and Republican politician who served as the 36th Governor of the State of Colorado from 1963 to 1973.
+John Arthur Love (November 29, 1916 – January 21, 2002) was an American attorney and Republican politician who served as the 36th governor of Colorado from 1963 to 1973.

 Left to right: President Richard Nixon, Secretary of Defense Melvin Laird, and John A. Love in the Oval Office, 1973.

 Early life and education

 Love was born on a farm near Gibson City, Illinois, on November 29, 1916.
 At age five, he moved with his family to Colorado Springs, Colorado.
 He received a Bachelor of Arts degree from the University of Denver in 1938 and a Bachelor of Laws degree from the University of Denver School of Law in 1941.

 He served as a U.S. Navy pilot in World War II for which he was twice awarded the Distinguished Flying Cross.
 After the war, Love started a law practice in Colorado Springs.

 Political career

 In 1962, Love defeated incumbent Colorado Governor Stephen McNichols, a Democrat.
 Love was re-elected governor in 1966 and 1970.
 Regarded as a moderate, Love signed a bill legalizing abortion in 1967.

 In 1973, Love resigned the governorship to become the nation's first Director of the Office of Energy Policy (nicknamed the "Energy Czar") in the administration of U.S. President Richard M. Nixon.
 Lieutenant Governor John D. Vanderhoof assumed the office of governor upon Love's resignation.
 After only five months as Energy Czar, Love resigned due to the political turmoil in the final days of the Nixon Administration.
 Historian Daniel Yergin asserts Love was forced to resign by Nixon in favor of William E. Simon due to the energy crisis created in October 1973 by the Arab oil embargo.